 Gratitude is one of the best antidotes to a whole slew of poisonous feelings, from resentment to self-pity to depression.

 Reduced anxiety and depression

 Morning and/or night, write in a note book a list of things you’re grateful for that day.

 We didn’t get clean to be miserable and bored.
 After breaking free from the monotony of addiction, it would be insane not to make the most of this freedom.

 So try something new.
 Think of something you’ve always wanted to do or somewhere you’ve always wanted to go and make it happen.
 Make plans, save money, do it.
 Whether it’s making pottery, visiting Pakistan, or cooking classes instead of cooking up, trying something new helps to keep you feeling enthusiastic about life.
 When staying clean feels worth it, you’re more likely to do it.

 Musturbation means holding rigid demands and expectations of ourselves, others, and life.
 When these are not met, we feel angry, anxious and despondent.

 It’s the habit of telling ourselves things must be a certain way for us to be OK.
-Musturbation is the primary causes of emotional disturbance, according to CBT Grandaddy Albert Ellis.
+Musturbation is the primary cause of emotional disturbance, according to CBT Grandaddy Albert Ellis.